kerathy/Exadata-conclusion-coding-questions-included-/README.md

-I previously published them; however, I occasionally set the repository to be private; thus, if you see someone's code that looks similar to mine, it is normal.
+I previously committed them to Github; however, I occasionally set the repository to be private; thus, if you see someone's code that looks similar to mine, it is normal.

-I mean, I published them, set them to be private, or deleted them—just my habit.
+I mean, I committed them to Github, set them to be private, or deleted them—just my habit.
 Sometimes, I feel my code is not clean enough due to time limitations.
-I will publish them later.
+I will make the repositories public later.

 In case of plagiarism, once I set it to public, I will not change it back to private again.